ironmansoftware/gallery/README.md

 The following tags are used to categorize modules in PowerShell Universal

-- script - Contains a script resource
+- `script` - Contains a script resource
-- powershell-app - Contains a PowerShell App
+- `app` - Contains an App
-- powershell-widget - Contains one or more Portal Widgets
+- `widget` - Contains one or more Portal Widgets
+- `api` - Contains API endpoints
+- `trigger` - Contains triggers

 ### Documentation